arisarae/the_goal/README.md

     git push pws master
     ```

+11. Create 2 dummy account by registering it directly to the deployed website.

+12. Log in to the accounts and create 3 product each using `Add Product`.

-11. Modify a `README.md` file in the root directory, fill it with the information needed, and do another git add, commit, push with the commit message `"docs: update README.md - Assignment 4"`
+13. Modify a `README.md` file in the root directory, fill it with the information needed, and do another git add, commit, push with the commit message `"docs: update README.md - Assignment 4"`